 Bring to a boil

-Cook over low heat until all the water is absorbed
+Simmer until all the water has been absorbed

-Add more water if the lentils are not yet well cooked
+Add more water if the lentils are not yet fully cooked

-Prepare the sauce by first browning the garlic in hot oil
+Prepare the sauce by first browning the garlic in the hot oil

 Add the water and vinegar and bring to a boil

-Thinly slice the onion and briefly sauté it in a little hot oil
+Thinly slice the onion and briefly fry it in a little hot oil

-Serve by arranging a layer of lentils, a layer of rice, another layer of lentils, and a layer of rice on the plate
+Serve by arranging on the plate a layer of lentils, one of rice, another of lentils and one of rice

 Pot